Stanford LPCH Workshops

 Stanford Children's Hospital, Palo Alto Volunteer Signups (18+ Years) Weekly art workshop in the Bass center waiting room.
 Please check the sign-up genius link for more details.

 Art workshops at the hospitals are run by one Lead Artist and two or more art assistants.
 K&A holds a volunteer orientation each year.
 Before working with the children, new volunteers undergo a background check, and undergo a thorough vetting by the Program Managers so they are well prepared for the workshops.

 Lead Artist designs and leads the project at a workshop.
 These projects should be engaging, and we often plan them to be meditative or to draw one in, but not cumbersome.

 The Lead Artist is required to check in with the Program Manager several weeks in advance, who will order the project materials at that time as well.

 The Lead artist also prepares samples of the project to use at the workshop so that the different stations all have an example to work with.
 These can be photographs or actual created art works to model the project.

 Artist Assistants help the lead artist work with participants.
 They are at the heart of what we do at Kids & Art.
 What we need from those who participate is a dedicated and lighthearted attitude and ability to adapt and follow the example of the Lead Artist and Workshop Manager.

-This type of workshop is very different from an childrens art class.
+This type of workshop is very different from a children's art class.
 We have a wide age range of children and adult participants.
-Sometimes we have 10 minutes or the full hour and a half with the participants.
+Sometimes we have 10 minutes or sometimes the full hour and a half with the participants.